-1. Sketch Book Assignment\: 5 Marks 2.
-Drawing Sheet Assignment: 10 Marks 3.
-Regularity and attendance: 5 Marks
+1. Sketch Book Assignment: 5 Marks

+2. Drawing Sheet Assignment: 10 Marks

 Sketch book is the class work book and assessed during lecture hours.

 End semester will be based on the syllabus coverage up to Mid Semester Examination (MSE) carrying 20% to 30% weightage and the syllabus covered from MSE to ESE carrying 70% to 80% weightage.